euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 <i>3 hours later</i>

 Oh no one of the nodes is unhealthy!
-Oh no, it's the single ingress node, so everything's offline (aside: normally there're multiple, but I went down to just one for the update.
-Not for any good reason either)!
+Oh no, it's the single ingress node, so everything's offline.
+Normally there would be multiple ingress nodes, but part of the update includes shuffling around DNS entries, and I hadn't turned the "number of ingresses" knob back up yet (oops)!

 Fine, if I can't ssh in, hard-reset: `sudo virsh reset <node-name>`.
 Phew, at least everything came back up... surely that was just an errant kernel panic and I'll worry about it later.